-- · identifying special patients to staff - providing identification in the case of an emergency, including a natural disaster - assisting in identification with New Zealand Customs (Customs) if travel alerts are in place - assisting other agencies (such as the New Zealand Police (the police)) to search for any special patient who is absent without leave, and to warn the public if there are dangers in approaching the person.
+- identifying special patients to staff - providing identification in the case of an emergency, including a natural disaster - assisting in identification with the New Zealand Customs Service (Customs) if travel alerts are in place - assisting other agencies (such as the New Zealand Police (the police)) to search for any special patient who is absent without leave (AWOL), and to warn the public if there are dangers in approaching the person.

-The Ministry suggests constructing a client profile that contains the following information, verified where possible, that can be used to assist biometric matching:
+The Ministry of Health suggests constructing a client profile that contains the following information, verified where possible, that can be used to assist biometric matching:

 - name (registered at birth or on first entry to Aotearoa New Zealand)

 - preferred name

 - alternative names and aliases

 - National Health Index (NHI) number

 - photograph

 - date photograph was taken

-- date of birth
+- · date of birth

 - place of birth

-- type of leave currently on
+- · type of leave currently on

 - registered victim (Yes or No).

-This information will make it easier to place overseas border alerts on special patients who are on ministerial long leave or unescorted short leave.
+This information will make it easier to place overseas border alerts on special patients who are on ministerial long leave (see section 7) or unescorted short leave.

 When a special patient first enters an RFMHS, the RFMHS should require them to sign a form authorising the provision of a photograph along with the supporting information.
 The form should include information for the special patient about what the information is likely to be used for, who it is likely to be shared with and why it is being collected.
-The special patient should be informed as a part of this process that refusal to provide this biometric information may have negative consequences for their subsequent leave applications (and why), and also information on how the patient may request and access their own information if they want it.
+The special patient should be informed as a part of this process that refusal to provide this biometric information may have negative consequences for their subsequent leave applications (and why), and should also receive information on how they may request and access their own information if they want it.

-Guidance on the appropriate quality for special patient photographs can be found on the following website: www.passports.govt.nz/passport-photos/.
+Guidance on the appropriate quality for special patient photographs can be found on Internal Affairs' webpage 'Passport photos': www.passports.govt.nz/passport-photos/.

-Individual RFMHSs may develop their own processes for taking photographs, provided that they follow the consent, storage and disposal protocols in this section.
+Individual RFMHSs may develop their own processes for taking photographs, provided that they follow the consent, storage and disposal protocols set out in this section.
 Some RFMHSs may have the facility to take photographs; a photographer can attend the forensic unit.
 In such instances, photographs should be taken with a forensic staff member present.
 An alternative is to purchase a digital camera and have a staff member take the photograph.
 Personal cameras or cell phones should not be used.